Lumosylva/Nilotica/README_EN.md

 - [x] Order Execution Gateway

-Process order requests from strategy subscribers and send the requests to the CTP gateway in vnpy.
+Process order requests from the strategy engine and send the requests to the CTP gateway in vnpy.

 - [x] Strategy Engine

-  Connect to the market gateway, import strategies and execute strategies, send orders to the order execution gateway, and print order reports and transaction reports.
+  Connect to the market gateway, import strategies and execution strategies, send order requests to the order execution gateway, and print order reports and transaction reports.

 - [x] Risk Control Management

-Connect the market information publisher (market information gateway) and the order/transaction report publisher (order execution gateway) to maintain position updates and position limit related alerts.
+Subscribe to the publishing addresses of the market gateway and order execution gateway, maintain position updates, and position limit related alerts.

 - [x] Data Record

-Connect the market information publisher (market information gateway) and the order/transaction report publisher (order execution gateway) to record tick, order, and trade data locally.
+Connect to the publishing address of the market gateway and order execution gateway, and record tick, order, trade, accounts, and gateway_logs data locally.

 - [x] Strategy Backtesting